thufschmitt/tix-papers/implem/modifications.md

-Some changes have been made to the type-system for the implementation that have not been presented until now for the sake of simplicity.

-### Modularity

 We here presented a fixed type-system.
 However several rules may be modified depending on the exact notion of safety we want to achieve.
 For example, we may consider that trying to access an undefined field of a